stat6250-s17/course-questions-wiki/week-09/README.md

 [Course Textbook Chapter 15, Problem 1]

+- Question (yzhu12-stat6250): What will happen if you using the name of a SAS function as an array name?
+- Answer (yzhu12-stat6250): The array will be correct, but you won't be able to use the function in the same DATA step, and a warning will be written to the SAS log.

 [Course Textbook Chapter 15, Problem 2]

+- Question (yzhu12-stat6250): How can you indicate the dimension of a one-dimensional array?
+- Answer (yzhu12-stat6250): You can indicate the dimension of a one-dimensional array with an asterisk (*) as long as you specify the elements of the array.

 [Course Textbook Chapter 15, Problem 3]

+- Question (yzhu12-stat6250): How can you create temporary array elements for DATA step processing without creating additional variables?
+- Answer (yzhu12-stat6250): You can specify _TEMPORARY_ after the array name and dimension.

 [Course Textbook Chapter 15, Problem 4]

+- Question (yzhu12-stat6250):

 [Course Textbook Chapter 15, Problem 5]